siangjun2/tp/docs/UserGuide.md

    <box type="info" seamless>
    Note that the actual jar file name may differ due to version differences.
    </box>
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.
+Note how the app contains some sample data. <br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
-   Some example commands you can try:<br>
+   Some example commands you can try:<br><br>
    `add r/student n/Kevin p/98761234 e/kevin@gmail.com a/Kent Ridge c/s4mon1600 d/06-10-2025`<br>
    `add r/tutor n/Calvin p/99998888 e/calvin@gmail.com c/s4mon1600 d/29-10-2025 c/s1mon1800`<br>
    `pay 1 m/10-2025`<br>